 The TIP covers a four year period.
-It includes projects for which federal funds are expected to be requested in Fiscal Years 2020, 2021, 2022, and 2023.
+It includes projects for which federal funds are expected to be requested in Fiscal Years 2021, 2022, 2023, and 2024.
 The full project listing is contained in Chapter VI.
 A project index is included at the end of the document.

-Projects in Chapter VI are listed first by implementing agency - Baltimore City and the six counties in alphabetical order, the MDOT Office of the Secretary, and the MDOT modal administrations, included as the Maryland Transportation Authority (MDTA), the Maryland Port Administration (MPA), MTA - Transit, MTA - Commuter Rail, and the State Highway Administration (SHA).
-Projects to be implemented by SHA are broken down further by county in alphabetical order.
-While a portion of Queen Anne's County is now a part of the Baltimore urbanized area, there are no local or state projects for Queen Anne's County in the 2020-2023 TIP.
+Projects in Chapter VI are listed first by sponsoring agency - Baltimore City and the six counties in alphabetical order, the MDOT Office of the Secretary, and the MDOT modal administrations, included as the Maryland Transportation Authority (MDTA), the Maryland Port Administration (MPA), MTA - Transit, MTA - Commuter Rail, and the State Highway Administration (SHA).
+Projects implemented by MDOT SHA are broken down further by county in alphabetical order.
+While a portion of Queen Anne's County is now a part of the Baltimore urbanized area, there are no local or state projects for Queen Anne's County in the 2021-2024 TIP.